voxpupuli/voxpupuli.github.io/privacy-policy/index.md

   * [Read the Docs](https://readthedocs.org/)

-As these tools work in conjunction with our GitHub organization and Source Code repositories, they will have access to any of your data stored in GitHub and/or the source code.
+As these tools work in conjunction with our GitHub organization and Source Code repositories, they will have access to any public data that is stored in your GitHub account and/or the source code.
 Please be sure to read the Privacy Policy for each tool above to see what they use that data for.

 * Legal basis for this data usage: Legitimate interest, Consent